Gabi - Director

 |

 Sophia Paden started volunteering at the Gibbon Conservation Center in January of 2018 and became a staff member in 2022.
 She has a passion for working with gibbons and contributing to their conservation efforts.
 Sophia graduated from the Exotic Animal Training and Management Program (EATM) at Moorpark College in 2020 with an Associate in Animal Science degree.
 EATM is a renowned hands-on program that teaches students a variety of animal career related skills, including positive reinforcement training.
 Animals she trained and/or cared for include tigers, a spider monkey, a Harris hawk, and more.
-Sophia holds over 17 San Diego Zoo Global certificates, which includes certificates for Enrichment and Operant Conditioning/Behavior Management.
-She is completing her Bachelor's of Science degree in Psychology through Oregon State University and will graduate in December 2022.
+Sophia holds over 17 San Diego Zoo Global certificates, which includes certificates for Enrichment and Operant Conditioning/Behavior Management. in 2022 she received her Bachelor's of Science degree in Psychology through Oregon State University.

 Sophia has a great interest in utilizing positive reinforcement training to teach gibbons to voluntarily accept medical procedures, like injections.
 This helps reduce their stress and keep them comfortable during veterinary exams.
 Sophia's duties at the GCC include feeding and training gibbons, preparing food for the gibbons, cleaning enclosures, providing enrichment, and giving tours.
 Sophia is also the Volunteer Coordinator.
 She schedules and trains volunteers for the GCC. |